armixz/8-Puzzle-Solver/README.md

 ### Constructing an Admissible Heuristic for 8-Puzzle
 A tile can move from square A to square B

-- if square A and square B are adjacent, and square B is blank.
+- if square A and square B are adjacent, and square B is blank.(can be used in the following Heuristics)

-A tile can move from square A to square B if A and B are adjacent.

     - The Manhattan distance heuristic
     - The Misplaced tile heuristic

 <br/>